Underneath that stuff, I will post my regular daily stuff..... kinda sorta fun, eh?

 I was the Gopher Girl and Steve patiently stopped from time to time to let me take pics of each step.
 Here are the pics of removing it.
 Steve wrenched loose the rusty bolts...what a guy!

-Steve finished up the connections.
-We attached the propane line, bled it, checked for leaks… double checked all of our connections…. and hit the button!
+All those pics were taken yesterday evening … now it’s Saturday morning and Steve finished up the connections.
+We attached the propane line, bled it, checked for leaks… double checked all our connections…. and hit the button!

 annnndd it WORKS!!!!!